jacoblam121/LB-Tournament-Arc/planB.md

 **Critical Issues to Address**:

-1. **Match Result Command Naming** ⚠️
+1. **Match Result Command Naming** ✅
-   - Test documents reference `/match_result` which doesn't exist
+   - Fixed: Updated all references from `/match_result` to `/match-report`
-   - Current command is `/match-report` but needs N-player refactoring
+   - Current command is `/match-report` with N-player support
-   - Decision needed: Rename to `/match_result` or update documentation?
+   - Documentation and UI text now consistent

 2. **HousekeepingCog Loading** ⚠️
    - MUST be added to cogs_to_load list in main.py